nl3rz/nl3rz/README.md

 - 👋 Hi, I’m @nl3rz
 - 👀 I’m interested in web development and mobile applications
-- 🌱 I’m currently learning XAML & C#
+- 🌱 I’m currently learning XAML, C#, & Python
-- 💞️ I’m looking to collaborate on DocFX
+- 💞️ I’m looking to collaborate on any of the projects I'm working on or available to help where needed.
-- 📫 How to reach me nl3@nl3.dev
+- 📫 Send me a note: nl3@nl3.dev